 Attorney Randazzo previously served as a Staff Attorney for the Executive Office for U.S. Attorneys, U.S. Department of Justice.
 While at the Department of Justice, Attorney Randazzo investigated and processed federal-sector employee discrimination complaints, drafted internal employment policies and procedures for U.S. Attorneys’ Offices nationwide, and prepared and delivered training programs on a wide variety of Equal Employment Opportunity-related topics at the Department of Justice’s national training facility.
 She is a trained EEO investigator and mediator, and has also successfully completed the Massachusetts Commission Against Discrimination’s Certified Train-the-Trainer Courses in Discrimination and Harassment Prevention.

 Attorney Randazzo previously served as the Chair and long-time member of the Massachusetts Bar Association’s Public Law Section Council.
-She was named a Massachusetts Super Lawyer in the area of State, Local and Municipal Law, for 2017.
+She was named a Massachusetts Super Lawyer in the area of State, Local and Municipal Law, for 2017 and 2018.